How to Set Goals in Your Bridal Sewing Business

 What kind of business are you running?
 What kind of home life are you protecting?
 What kind of routine have you built?

-Sometimes it is much easier to build goals around the life you want than to start with a random income number and hope it somehow fits.
+Sometimes it’s much easier to build goals around the life you want than to start with a random income number and hope it somehow fits.

 What do you want your business to make possible?